ericproffitt/TopicModelsVB.jl/README.md

 ### On an Intel Iris Plus Graphics 640 1536 MB GPU.
 ```

-This algorithm just crunched through a 16 topic 128,804 document topic model in *under* 3 minutes.
+This algorithm just crunched through a 16 topic 128,804 document topic model in just over 2.5 minutes.

 **Important.** Notice that we didn't check the ELBO at all during training.
 While you can check the ELBO if you wish, it's recommended that you do so infrequently since checking the ELBO for GPU models requires expensive transfers between GPU and CPU memory.